A day in the life of a ransomware actor.

 The US Government Accountability Office (GAO) has decided against Northrop Grumman's protest of a $1 billion Homeland Security cyber contract.
 Raytheon will keep the work (Nextgov).

 BAE has announced layoffs: 1900 jobs in the UK will be declared redundant, a bit more than a hundred of them in BAE's cybersecurity units (Consultancy).

 The US Internal Revenue Service, which had awarded Equifax a bridge contract to perform fraud detection (at first blush faut de mieux, but there's more to the story) has suspended that contract in the wake of Equifax's recent problems with its website using third-party code that was directing visitors to a bogus and malicious Flash update (Ars Technica).
 US Federal contracting has some non-obvious ins-and-outs.
 In this case, Equifax lost the IRS fraud-prevention contract to a lower-cost bid from rival Experian, but since Equifax protested the loss (on the grounds that, according to Equifax, Experian was insufficiently technically qualified to be entrusted with the work) GAO rules required that Equifax receive a bridge contract while its protest was evaluated (Ars Technica).
 An editorial in WIRED argues that Equifax deserves a "corporate death penalty" under the laws of the state of Georgia that provide for a company's dissolution when it "has continued to exceed or abuse the authority conferred upon it by law."

-This CyberWire look back at the Week that Was discusses events affecting Australia, China, the European Union, the Democratic Peoples Republic of Korea, the Republic of Korea, Russia, Taiwan, the United Kingdom, and the United States.
+This CyberWire look back at the Week that Was discusses events affecting Australia, China, European Union, Democratic Peoples Republic of Korea, Republic of Korea, Russia, Taiwan, United Kingdom, United States.